zxan/6300Spring23Team146/GroupProject/Design-Team/design-discussion.md

 - Design uses stronger relationships than the other.
 The relationship shows that certain classes can not exist without other classes.
 The relationships help make sure we have the correct between classes.

 Meets all requirements
-- the design meet all requirements required by document
+- the design meet all requirements required by document.

 Con